 Nashua voters requesting or returning an absentee ballot should address the mail to: City Clerk, 229 Main Street, Nashua, NH 03060.

-The Mayoral Primary and Municipal General Elections are non-partisan.
+The Mayoral Primary and Municipal Elections are non-partisan.
 Party registration has no bearing on voter eligibility to participate in municipal elections.

 However, for state party primaries an absentee voter needs to designate which party he or she is registered in and the City Clerk will mail the primary ballot for that party to the voter.
 If the voter is Undeclared, he or she should specify which party's ballot he or she would like to receive.
 The Undeclared absentee voter's party registration will be changed to the party registration whose ballot was requested, and the ballot will be mailed to the voter.